 Hopefully everyone appreciates and understands that the safety and wellbeing of everyone involved with the event is our #1 priority & responsibility, and therefore participants MUST read and adhere to the measures & instructions set out here in connection with the event.

-We're returning this year to our very relaxed and leisurely approach at the start of the event, so the following measures apply:
+It's always a very relaxed and leisurely approach at the start of the event, and the following measures apply: